 One of the ways experts learn more about Down syndrome is through research of individuals with the condition.
 These research opportunities are voluntary for families, and their purpose is to provide information that helps professionals set goals, objectives and policy, as well impact the future of individuals with Down syndrome.

 Below are various ways you and your child with Down syndrome can get involved in a research project or study:

 - DS-Connect: Down Syndrome Registry

 What is DS-Connect™: The Down Syndrome Registry?

-The NIH-supported Down Syndrome Registry, DS Connect™, will allow people with Down syndrome and their family members, researchers, and parent and support groups to share information and health history in a safe, confidential, online database.
-Users will be able to create and edit their customizable online profiles, share their profiles with other DS Connect™ users, and set reminders for medical care and other appointments and events.
-DS Connect™ will also provide access to general information about Down syndrome, as well as de-identified statistical data based on user responses to survey questions.
+The National Institutes of Health-supported Down Syndrome Registry, DS-Connect™, will allow people with Down syndrome and their family members, researchers, and parent and support groups to share information and health history in a safe, confidential, online database.
+Users will be able to create and edit their customizable online profiles, share their profiles with other DS-Connect™ users, and set reminders for medical care and other appointments and events.
+DS-Connect™ will also provide access to general information about Down syndrome, as well as de-identified statistical data based on user responses to survey questions.

 Who can access DS-Connect™?

 Those with Down syndrome and their families will need to provide their consent for the Registry before they can create their password-protected profiles.
 If a user gives permission to be contacted, then clinicians and researchers who are authorized will contact these individuals to see if they are interested in participating in research studies.
 The Registry will comply with all regulations and laws governing privacy, personally identifiable information, and health data.